AY2425S1-CS2103T-F14A-3/tp/docs/UserGuide.md

 *  `edit 2 n/Betsy Crower t/` Updates the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
 *  `edit 1 ps/completed py/paid cs/old` Updates the project status, payment status and client status of the 1st person to be `completed`, `paid` and `old` respectively.

+### Sort Client List: `sort`

+Sorts the client list in ascending order by the specified field.

+Format: sort `FIELD`

+* `FIELD` can be either `deadline` or `name`.
+* `FIELD` are case-sensitive. e.g., `sort name` is valid, but `sort NAME` will result in an error.
+* Sorting by name arranges clients in alphabetical order.
+* Sorting by deadline arranges clients in ascending order based on their project deadlines, with earlier dates appearing first and later dates at the back.

+Examples:
+* `sort name` sorts the client list alphabetically by name.
+* `sort deadline` sorts the client list by project deadline (earlier dates first).

 ### Locating clients by name: `find`

 Finds persons whose names contain any of the given keywords.